-Required (9 hours):

-Infants and Young Children With Exceptionalities Advanced Studies of Infants and Young Children With Special Needs Practicum: Infants and Young Children With Disabilities
+Required (6 hours) ECED 5332 Infants and Young Children With Exceptionalities Credit Hours: 3 ECED 5333 Advanced Studies of Infants and Young Children With Special Needs Credit Hours: 3 Master's Degree Options (6 hours) ECED 5737 Practicum: Infants and Young Children With Disabilities Credit Hours: 3 SPED 5931 Research Topics in Special Education Credit Hours: 3

-0 ECED 6739 ] Early Childhood Education Practicum SPED 5931 I Research Topics in Special Education Internship requires prior completion of a minimum of nine hours of the Professional Education Core and a minimum of 15 ECED hours completed from the 21 ECED hours on the plan.

-All placement sites must have an approved UHCL Agreement of Affiliation on record with the Center for the Professional Development of Teachers office prior to beginning the practicum.
+- Internship requires prior completion of a minimum of nine hours of the Professional Education Core and a minimum of 15 ECED hours completed from the 21 ECED hours on the plan. - All placement sites must have an approved UHCL Agreement of Affiliation on record with the Center for the Professional Development of Teachers office prior to beginning the practicum.